Kentucky & Indiana Motorcycle Accident and Injury Lawyer

 The simple answer is anyone you don’t know.
 Nowadays, when a motor vehicle accident happens, people will show up at the scene or call you as they found your name on the police report.
 They will try to act like they have your best interests in mind and what to help you find the right doctor or that your insurance company wants you to go see this particular doctor.
 I call these people “bird-doggers” as their real intent is to get you connected with an attorney or a chiropractor for their own profit.
 They also may promise to loan you money against your case.
 Hang up the phone and walk away from them!

-Make sure you know who you are dealing with.
+Make sure you know whom you are dealing with.
 If they say they represent an insurance company, make them prove it.
 You want your attorney to have your best interests in mind and no one else’s.
 These bird-doggers are claiming to help you are doing so only because they get paid to get you to a certain doctor or lawyer.
 Avoid them at all costs!
 While I may like to deal with certain doctor offices, I make it very clear to all the doctors that you are my client and my loyalty runs to you.
 You are my client and according to the rules of law, I must always act in your best interests.
 Make sure that anyone who is working on your behalf understands the importance of that statement.

 When a motorcycle crash happens, it is like a photograph is taken.
 All the insurance coverage applicable at that minute the photograph is taken stays in that photograph.
 However, just as no one can remove that motorcycle insurance from the photograph, no one can add insurance coverage to that photograph either.
 This is why you can change motorcycle or car insurance the day after an accident and the company at the time of the accident, still has responsibility for handling the claim.

 The advice I am giving you about no-fault insurance, med-pay benefits, uninsured motorist coverage or underinsured motorist coverage applies no matter who your attorney is!
-No matter who your attorney is or even if you decide to handle your injury claim on your own, the material about insurance coverage is great advice that applies to car wrecks, automobile accidents and motorcycle wrecks in both Kentucky and Indiana.
+Regardless who your attorney is or even if you decide to handle your injury claim on your own, the material about insurance coverage is great advice that applies to car wrecks, automobile accidents and motorcycle wrecks in both Kentucky and Indiana.
 Also, if you live outside Indiana or Kentucky, your state still has some kind of equivalent type of insurance coverage.
 Now that you know what it is, go to your insurance agent and buy the kind of insurance you need to protect your family before the accident happens.

 SO WHAT INSURANCE DO YOU, ATTORNEY JIM DESMOND, AS A AN EXPERIERNED, PERSONAL INJURY ATTORNEY, RECOMMEND THAT I HAVE?